beaver-social/core/packages/server/api/lib/docs/content/introduction.md

 ### Getting Started

-- [Getting Started Guide](./1_getting_started.md) - A quick introduction to Beaver Social with examples to get you up and running
+- [Getting Started Guide](./getting-started) - A quick introduction to Beaver Social with examples to get you up and running

 ### Architecture

-- [Architecture Overview](./2_architecture.md) - Comprehensive information about the platform's architecture and component structure
+- [Architecture Overview](./architecture) - Comprehensive information about the platform's architecture and component structure

 ### SDKs

-- [React SDK Documentation](./3_beaver_react_sdk.md) - Complete guide to using the React-specific SDK
+- [React SDK Documentation](./react-sdk) - Complete guide to using the React-specific SDK
-- [Client SDK Documentation](./4_beaver_client_sdk.md) - Documentation for the TypeScript Client SDK
+- [TypeScript SDK Documentation](./typescript-sdk) - Documentation for the TypeScript Client SDK

 ### Backend

-- [Server API Documentation](./5_server_api.md) - Details about the RESTful API endpoints and usage
+- [Server API Documentation](./api) - Details about the RESTful API endpoints and usage
-- [Move Contracts Documentation](./6_move_contracts.md) - Information about the blockchain smart contracts
+- [Move Contracts Documentation](./contracts) - Information about the blockchain smart contracts

 ## Key Features